What is Transmission Control Protocol (TCP)?

 - Flow control limits the rate at which a sender transfers data.
 This is done to ensure reliable delivery.

-- The receiver continually hints the sender on how much data can be received (using a sliding window)
+- The receiver continually hints to the sender on how much data can be received (using a sliding window)

 3. Error Control